Neurofeedback Brainwave Training

 A Foundation for Healthy Eating Patterns to Develop

 Research shows that neurofeedback training can bring the nervous system out of its chronic stress response, significantly improving a person's core self-regulating capabilities (1).
-Self-regulation is the ability to moderate the intensity of your emotions, impulses, and reactions.
+Self-regulation is the ability to moderate the intensity of your emotions, impulses, reactions, and even eating behavior.
 When something stresses or excites you, good core self-makes it easier to delay gratification, consider consequences, and make thoughtful choices instead of acting in compulsion or impulsively.
-Good self-regulators find it easier to calm bad body feelings and unwanted eating urges instead of spiraling into shame or rushing into unwanted eating patterns.
+Good self-regulators find it easier to calm bad body feelings and unwanted eating urges instead of being flooded by shame or rushing into unwanted eating patterns.
 By strengthening core self-regulation abilities, we elicit a profound shift in the deep brain that empowers clients to navigate a culture abundant in rewarding food and body-shaming messages with a sense of agency over their food and feelings.

 As the training settles and stabilizes a persons' overactive nervous system, we foster a sense of embodiment that sets the stage for body-attuned eating patterns to develop.
 Neurofeedback reduces disassociative states associated with trauma and disordered eating.
 It restores our clients' ability to perceive their body cues, enabling them to use hunger and fullness signals and the wisdom of their appetites to guide eating patterns that align with nutritional needs.
 Research shows that mindfulness-based approaches to eating reduce binge eating and emotional eating patterns, and eating in response to external cues (2).
 As the training reduces these disordered eating patterns and the stress associated with eating, our clients can settle into a more joyful and satisfying form of self-nourishment.